Johannes Marquart: Life

 In 1942, he was drafted to In 7/VI with the rank of Sonderführer, equivalent to the military rank of Major, and was put in charge of a series of courses in elementary cryptanalysis, which work he continued until 1944.
 He was then promoted to Government technical expert (Regierungsbaurat) and was given command over Referat Ia for special research.
 Marquart's speciality at OKH had been research on the possibility of solution of hand ciphers, and after that with the hand cyphers of foreign countries which were passed to Section Ia from the various (Laender) sections of Referat IV.

-After the war, Marquart worked in the German insurance firm, Allianz Lebensversicherung in Stuttgart, as a field insurance agent for the territory around Mittelbiberach, that at the time was part of the French Zone.
+After the war, Marquart worked in the German insurance firm, Allianz Lebensversicherung in Stuttgart, as a field insurance agent for the territory around Mittelbiberach, that at the time was part of the French zone.

 Cryptanalytic experience

-As head of special research section for hand cyphers, Marquart's work was of a varied nature.
-Marquart worked on the following hand cyphers:
+As head of special research section for hand ciphers, Marquart's work was of a varied nature.
+Marquart worked on the following hand ciphers:

 Josip Broz Tito System

-This Josip Broz Tito cypher consisted of the alphabet substituted into figures in such a way that the commonest letters were allotted one figure equivalents while the rarer letters were expressed as figure digraphs.
-The resulting figures were then recyphered (recencrypted) by a periodic additive, the length of which varied from time to time.
+This Josip Broz Tito cipher consisted of the alphabet substituted into figures in such a way that the commonest letters were allotted one figure equivalents while the rarer letters were expressed as figure digraphs.
+The resulting figures were then reciphered (recencrypted) by a periodic additive, the length of which varied from time to time.
 At first, the period was very short (5,7 or 9); later it rose to 35 or 45 and at the end, Marquart thought that it was used on a one-time basis, since no further successes could be achieved.

 Draža Mihailović System

-The Draža Mihailović hand cypher was a Double Transposition cipher, using the same key for both cages, the keys being derived from a novel.
+The Draža Mihailović hand cipher was a Double Transposition cipher, using the same key for both cages, the keys being derived from a novel.
 Marquarts section achieved a fair measure of success with this system, owing to errors in encipherment, stereotyped signatures and also the fact that the cages were often filled up to rectangles with rare letters.
 Under such circumstances, it was often possible to recover the key from a single message.
 In some cases, by working out the basic text from which the keys had been derived, they were able to recognize and obtain the novel and hence to read all message traffic currently.
 All cryptanalytic work on the double transposition systems was carried out entirely by hand by Marquart, and no attempt was made to develop any statistical machine methods for solution.